From Liouville equation to universal quantum control: A study of generating ultra highly squeezed states: Full symplectic matrix for two-modes system and a brief recipe for general ancillary operators

 \section{Full symplectic matrix for two-modes system and a brief recipe for general ancillary operators}

-This section first introduces the full symplectic matrix used to construct the ancillary operators for two-mode bosonic systems with squeezing interactions, and then provides a brief recipe for constructing the ancillary operators in a general $N$-mode bosonic system with squeezing interactions.
+This section first introduces the completed symplectic matrix to construct the ancillary operators for two-mode bosonic systems with squeezing interactions, and then provides a brief recipe about constructing the ancillary operators for a general $N$-mode bosonic system.

-For the two-mode bosonic system governed by the squeezing Hamiltonian~(\ref{HamTwo}), we construct the time-dependent ancillary operators by a $4\times 4$ symplectic matrix to follow Eq.~(\ref{TransM}):
+For the two-mode bosonic system governed by the squeezing Hamiltonian~(\ref{HamTwo}), we construct the time-dependent ancillary operators by a $4\times 4$ symplectic matrix according to Eq.~(\ref{TransM}):

 Due to the symmetric structure of the symplectic matrix, Eq.~(\ref{AnciFull}) can be reduced to $[\hat{\mu}_1(t),\hat{\mu}_2^\dagger(t)]^T=\mathcal{M}(t)(\hat{a}_1,\hat{a}_2^\dagger)^T$ with $\mathcal{M}(t)$ given in Eq.~(\ref{Mone}) as employed in the main text.